hkashyap0809/IAS-IOT-AVISHKAR-23/README.md

   def health():
       return "Ok"

-  # DOUBT - Why is this used when we are using Kafka to call schedule_and_upload_to_VM()?
   @app.route("/start", methods=["GET"])
   @cross_origin()
   def start():
       print("Initializing the platform.......")
       return schedule_and_upload_to_VM()

-  # DOUBT - Why is this used when we are using Kafka ?
   @app.route("/stop", methods=["GET"])
   @cross_origin()
   def stop():
       print("Stopping the platform.......")
       return stop_service_in_VM()

-  # DOUBT - What does this do?
   @app.route("/status", methods=["GET"])
   @cross_origin()
   def status():